rhiannemock/ketoboot/README.md

 experience:experienced

 RESULT-passed
-All of the experince levels checked displayed correctly with the experience category.
+All of the experience levels checked displayed correctly with the experience category.

 ADDITIONAL NOTE: if 2 checkboxes are checked it only displays the first one, at a later date i would probably change this to radio buttons to avoid complications.